izadworny/cppTango/CONTRIBUTING.md

 # Merge request acceptance and merging

 Thank you very much for your work and congratulations!
-You have will make cppTango better. 🎉
+You have made cppTango better. 🎉

 And now you want to get these changes merged?
 Very nice!